Skip to main content

 Is this qEEG?

 No. While qEEG uses frequency analysis to infer arbitrary measures like “concentration” and “attention,” Ceregram operates on an entirely different level.
 Our patented evoked potential tomography approach sequentially activates neuron columns, one at a time, enabling individual evaluation of the physiological integrity of each column.
-Combining these insights into a detailed brain map enables brain imaging, which qEEG cannot offer.
+Combining these insights forms a detailed 3D landscape that correlates strongly with all known dementia biomarkers, something which qEEG cannot offer.
 Preliminary research suggests this method could be more accurate than PET for diagnosis.

 Is this PET?

 Yes.
-Unfortunately, PET is a powerful but limited procedure, that can often only evaluate one endpoint at a time (in rare cases, two).
-Additionally, these endpoints are only proteins and these proteins do not correlate well with other endpoints: MRI, cognitive assessment results, and more.
-Ceregram provides reliable estimates for every endpoint.
-Protein or otherwise.
+While PET is a powerful tool, typically it can only evaluate one endpoint at a time (in rare cases, two).
+Additionally, it is radioactive and unsafe for routine use.
+Finally, PET endpoints do not correlate well with other hallmarks of disease: MRI, cognitive assessment results, and more.
+Ceregram has significant correlations with all biomarkers, protein or otherwise.
+This is because it is a direct biomarker of progression.

 Is this a reliable way to track disease progression?

 Yes!
-Our studies consistently show an error rate smaller than the natural month-to-month variability of disease biomarkers.
+Our studies consistently show precise patient triage, with error rates far below natural month-to-month variability.
 This makes Ceregram a reliable method for tracking disease progression over time.

 Where can I get a Ceregram scan?